The 6 things to look at to date a Cuban box are

 1879 - 1904 issues [above]

 The design of the import stamp issue of 1879 didn’t change until 1904 though a minor change took place in 1895.
 The “18___” in the right panel was changed to space for a serial number, printed “No.___.”
 Also, the 50 denomination was printed in red after 1895 but other colors remain the same.
 The 25 was nearly 10” long and the larger denominations about 13 inches.
-Almost all boxes with this stamp come from Cuba and collectible.
+Almost all boxes with this stamp are from Cuba and collectible.

 1904, 1910, 1931 issues [left]